 We developed a supervised learning scheme using SAHS data and the labels (healthy, diabetic) obtained at the follow-up.
-The SVM was used for development if the models for diabetes prediction.
+The SVM was used for development of the models for diabetes prediction.
 As observed in Table I, the SAHS dataset is intrinsically imbalanced with the class distribution skewed toward the majority (healthy) class with a ratio of 7.5:1.
 We have excluded the 44 CVD entries for potentially wakening the labels as the only way of defining this class was based upon the self-reporting and not on quantitative assessment. for the classification problem and removed the rows that had missing entries or contained zero or infinite values.
 The dataset was then partitioned into training and validation sets.
 The minority (diabetic) class was defined as the positive class with a label of 1, whereas the majority (healthy) class was defined as the negative class marked by a label -1.
-In order to ensure that the model remained unbiased, robust, and generalize well to new data, we performed 10-fold crossvalidation during the training, while the training performance was averaged over all 10-folds.
-All the experiments were carried out using the statistical and machine learning toolbox of Matlab and the data was normalized prior to the training.
+In order to ensure that the model remained unbiased, robust, and generalize well to new data, we performed 10-fold cross-validation during the training, while the training performance was averaged over all 10-folds.
+All the experiments were carried out using the statistical and machine learning toolbox of Matlab® (version 9.2.0 .556344, MathWorks Inc., Natick, Massachusetts, USA) and the data was normalized prior to the training.

 We have compared the performances of a linear and non-linear SVM.
-In both cases, the optimal hyperplane parameters defined in (2) and (6) were assessed through a grid search with a view to maximize the sensitivity To probe the influence of data set balancing on the classification performance we have defined the following two experiments:
+In both cases, the optimal hyperplane parameters were assessed through a grid search with a view to maximize the sensitivity.
+To probe the influence of data set balancing on the classification performance we have defined the following two experiments:

-Experiment I: The dataset was balanced with randomly under-sampling of the majority class, and took 160 instances from each class for the training.
+Experiment I: The dataset was balanced with random under-sampling of the majority class, and took 160 instances from each class for the training.

-Experiment II: The dataset retained the unbalanced class distribution and randomly sampled 1200 (out of 1281 available 1,360 samples to generate the training set that contained 160 and randomly samples 1,200 instances of the diabetic and healthy classes respectively.
+Experiment II: The dataset retained the unbalanced class distribution and randomly sampled 1,200 (out of 1281 instances) to generate the training set that contained 160 and randomly samples 1,200 instances of the diabetic and healthy classes respectively.

+For both experiments, we used ten most relevant features shortlisted during feature selection procedure.